josdem/hugo/content/techtalk/java/junit5.md

 ## Parameterized Tests
 </a>

 Parameterized tests make it possible to run a test multiple times with different arguments.
-Here we are defining a string parameters using `@ValueSource`.
+Here we are defining string parameters using `@ValueSource`.

 ```java
 @DisplayName("Allow string as parameters")